 Prior to founding The Gober Group (and predecessor firm Gober Hilgers), Chris worked for a leading international law firm and served as head of that firm’s Political Law section.
 His practice included white collar defense representing both political and non-political clients.
 Chris previously served as General Counsel to the National Republican Senatorial Committee and provided counsel to Republican U.S. Senators and was responsible for all legal operations of the committee.
 He also worked as Deputy Counsel to the Republican National Committee and as Counsel in the Office of Legal Policy at the U.S. Department of Justice, where he focused on national security issues and the confirmations of Chief Justice John Roberts and Justice Samuel Alito to the U.S. Supreme Court.

-Chris has volunteered his time to many charitable and political organizations.
+Chris has volunteered his time to many charitable and nonprofit organizations.
 He has served as a Court Appointed Special Advocate (CASA) to advocate for the best interests of abused and neglected children, helping these children find safe, permanent homes as quickly as possible.
 In 2010, he was elected to membership in the Fellows of the Texas Bar Foundation, which is limited to the top 1/3 of 1% of Texas attorneys each year, and later recognized as a Life Fellow.
 Chris also served on the Board of Directors of A Hand Up, a charitable organization that assists women and children in need as well as the mentally and physically disabled.
 He is an active member of Entrepreneurs’ Organization (EO), a global business network of leading entrepreneurs and business owners in 46 countries, and has twice served on EO Austin’s Board of Directors and chaired organization’s Accelerator and Community programs.
-In 2017, Chris was appointed and confirmed as General Counsel for the Republican Party of Texas, and he in-kinded more than $150,000 in legal services to the Party role over two years.
-Chris now serves on the Board of Directors and as Secretary of Texas A&M University’s political action committee.

 To view Chris’s bio in a printable PDF format, click HERE.